FriesVz/Veloz-IT223-MIDTERM-PIT/PROMPTS.md

 Tool Used: Blackbox.ai

-Prompt (copy-paste exactly): JQuery search filter example
+Prompt (copy-paste exactly): What JQuery features should I use in my resume?

-AI Output (summary or screenshot reference): Blackbox responded with code that contains an example of a JQuery search filter, which included a sample html code block
+AI Output (summary or screenshot reference): Blackbox responded with multiple features like DOM manipulation and event handling, animations and such.

-How I used/modified it in my project: I used this prompt as reference to learn how to make a search filter function using JQuery
+How I used/modified it in my project: I used this prompt to get some ideas on what features I should try to use.
+Although the ones I used later on weren't actually said or recommended by the AI itself.

 Entry #3